What is Initiative 1401?

 - The sale is authorized by federal law or permit;

 - The piece is transferred for an educational or science purpose.

 For more information, please review the legislation.

 What can I do?

-- Keep in touch with us by signing up for ZooAction alerts and liking ZooAction on Facebook.
-We’ll send you updates and ways to get involved as we move forward in our campaign to save elephants.
+- Keep in touch with us by signing up for our conservation email.
+We’ll send you quarterly updates and ways to get involved to help us save endangered animals.

 - Like Woodland Park Zoo on Facebook and follow our conservation efforts in real time.